Teach your children to fish literally and figuratively-speaking.

 Two factors are not clearly and emphatically addressed.
 Firstly teaching our children to fish; they must be shown how to grow their own food.
 Then the source will be both stable and sustainable.

-Children fed on bread and putu made from highly-refined wheat and maize can be nothing other than stunted.
+Children fed on bread and putu made from highly-refined wheat and maize can be nothing other than stunted, no matter how many loaves there are.

 Teach your children to fish; to plant mealies and bake bread using whole-grain flour.
 Add an egg a day and a bowl of spinach from the garden and stunting would soon be a distant memory.